Category Archives: Literature

 Posted in Catholicism, Literature | Leave a comment

-On the Galilee: Christian Themes and Imagery in Elia Kazan’s On the Waterfront (December 2007)
+On the Galilee: Christian Themes in On the Waterfront (December 2007)

 The award winning film, On the Waterfront, like all great Christian tales, is a story of personal redemption; it is also the classical heroic story of one man’s struggle to triumph over evil.
 As a Christian hero, for the protagonist … Continue reading